AnXh3L0/anxh3l0.github.io/_posts/2018-11-26-cheetah-mobile-privacy.md

 For those that have used their products and still do, I hope you delete them ASAP after reading this article; you might see this as a [PSA](https://www.slanguide.com/what-does-psa-mean/) (Public Service Announcement), I'm doing you people a favour.

-And the main queston would resolve to:
+And the main question would resolve to:

 ## Why do people trust Cheetah Mobile in 2018?